mirceanton/ansible_role-anacron/README.md

 Ansible Role: Anacron
 =====================

-An Ansible role that installs the anacron service and configures jobs.
+An Ansible role that installs anacron and configures jobs.

 Requirements
 ------------